Connecting to a database in a MySQL® cluster

 - On the SSH/SSL tab:

-- To test the connection, click Test Connection.
-If the connection is successful, you will see the connection status and information about the DBMS and driver.
+- Click Test Connection.
+If the connection is successful, you will see the connection status, DBMS information, and driver details.

 - Click OK to save the data source.